Can You Bring Fish on A Plane? Alive and Dead Fish Rules

 • You must notify a transportation security officer that you have them, as they will carry out a visual inspection

 Dead fish can be taken through the security checkpoint in your carry-on baggage.
-You should ensure that when wrapping fish, they are well packed in a sealable plastic bag as no one wants to sit through an entire flight with a fish smell in the air, particularly if they are not very fresh fish.
+When wrapping fish, ensure that it is well packed in a sealable plastic bag, as no one wants to sit through an entire flight with a fish smell in the air, particularly if it is not very fresh fish.

-If the fish is packed in ice, dry ice, or ice packs, then it must not be melted at all when presented at the security checkpoint (ie. there can be no liquid water) as that is not permitted.
+If the fish is packed in ice, dry ice, or ice packs, it must not be melted at all when presented at the security checkpoint (i.e., there can be no liquid water), as that is not permitted.

 Fish should pass through the X-ray machine fine, with no ill effects.